Balancing Act or Bespectacled Frog

 Crumble the Roquefort by spinning the tines of your fork over your salad.
 Top it off with ranch dressing.

 Russian = 1 part mayo + 1 part catsup

 Thousand Island = Russian + ½ part of piccalilli

-Seriously, the reason to use Roquefort, and not use just any blue cheese, is because per European legal mandate only those cheeses aged in the natural Mont Combalou caves of Roquefort-sur-Soulzon may bear the name Roquefort, as it is a recognized geographical indication, and it is a protected assignation of origin.
+Roquefort is the most authentic and tasteful of the blue cheeses.
+Per European legal mandate only those cheeses aged in the natural Mont Combalou caves of Roquefort-sur-Soulzon may legally bear the name Roquefort, as it is a recognized geographical indication, and it is a fully protected assignation of origin.